 Allergic conjunctivitis is contagious.

-Allergic conjunctivitis is not contagious; it is caused by an allergic reaction, not an infection.
+Allergic conjunctivitis is not contagious it is caused by an allergic reaction, not an infection.

 Only antihistamine eye drops can treat allergic conjunctivitis.